 Whatever is worth doing is worth doing well.
-That’s my philosophy about life – and cooking.
-In my journey as foodie, traveler, student, and chef, I have cultivated a set of beliefs and personal standards about my craft:
+That’s Lauren's philosophy about life – and cooking.
+In her journey as foodie, traveler, student, and chef, she has cultivated a set of beliefs and personal standards about her craft:

 Competence is key.You cannot be a genuinely confident cook if you are not a competent one.
 Learn the fundamentals, practice often, and experiment with as many flavors, ingredients, and techniques as you dare.

 Be passionate.
 It’s the surest way to experience joy – for yourself and those you feed.

 Select the finest ingredients you can afford.
 Don’t compromise on quality.
 Get the best that your money can buy so that your end result begins with excellence.

 Preparation is essential.You can’t cook well if you are unorganized.
 Always take the time – before you begin cooking – to prepare your ingredients.
 Wash, peel, pare, cut, and measure before you apply heat.

 French techniques are the foundation.The core techniques of fine cooking were developed and perfected in French kitchens.
 That doesn’t necessarily mean French food.
 Look to the French for your standard, best-practice methods.
 Mastering the basics like knife skills, roasting, sauteing, and braising is the first step in the quest for competence.